-The Maestrazgo Cultural Park is configured around the Guadalope River and its tributaries, covering 43 municipalities spread over six counties in the province of Teruel: Maestrazgo, Andorra – Sierra de Arcos, Bajo Aragón, Cuencas Mineras, Gúdar – Javalambre and Comunidad de Teruel, which make up a vast territory with a wide heritage, both cultural and natural, in which impressive geology and archaeological sites are combined with valuable examples of Levantine Gothic, Renaissance and Baroque architecture.
+The Maestrazgo Cultural Park is configured around the Guadalope river and its tributaries, covering 43 municipalities spread over six counties in the province of Teruel: Maestrazgo, Andorra – Sierra de Arcos, Bajo Aragón, Cuencas Mineras, Gúdar – Javalambre and Community of Teruel.that make up a vast territory with a wide range of extensive heritageIt is a cultural and natural area, which combines impressive geology and archaeological sites with valuable examples of Levantine Gothic, Renaissance and Baroque architecture.

 El Maestrazgo, where silence speaks, the rebirth of a country.
 This is how the different slogans show us a territory carved by history and where the depopulation of the rural environment has created a fissure from which, thanks to the impulse of its people, they are trying to get out by revaluing the local products, of first quality, and laying the foundations of its development around its landscape and cultural reality.

-To learn more visit the Maestrazgo Cultural Park website
+To learn more visit the website of the Maestrazgo Cultural Park.